radixdlt/radixdlt-javascript/packages/application/README.md

 ## Transfer Tokens

+> ⚠️ Not yet implemented, subject to change.

 ### Transfer input

 Let us transfer some tokens!
 All methods accept specific types such as `AddressT` for recipient address, `AmountT` for token amounts and `ResourceIdentierT` for token asset identifier.
 All these will have been exposed to you already via `tokenBalances`, `ledger.nativeToken()` and/or `transactionHistory`.